Daniel Defoe

-Defoe was a prolific and versatile writer, producing more than three hundred works—books, pamphlets, and journals — on diverse topics, including politics, crime, religion, marriage, psychology, and the supernatural.
+Defoe was a prolific and versatile writer, producing more than three hundred works—books, pamphlets, and journals—on diverse topics, including politics, crime, religion, marriage, psychology and the supernatural.
 He was also a pioneer of business journalism and economic journalism.

 Early life

-Daniel Foe (his original name) was probably born in Fore Street in the parish of St Giles Cripplegate, London.
+Daniel Foe was probably born in Fore Street in the parish of St Giles Cripplegate, London.
 Defoe later added the aristocratic-sounding "De" to his name, and on occasion made the false claim of descent from a family named De Beau Faux.
 "De" is also a common prefix in Flemish surnames.
 His birthdate and birthplace are uncertain, and sources offer dates from 1659 to 1662, with the summer or early autumn of 1660 considered the most likely.
-His father, James Foe, was a prosperous tallow chandler of Flemish descent, and a member of the Worshipful Company of Butchers.
-In Defoe's early childhood, he experienced some of the most unusual occurrences in English history: in 1665, 70,000 were killed by the Great Plague of London, and the next year, the Great Fire of London left only Defoe's and two other houses standing in his neighbourhood.
+His father, James Foe, was a prosperous tallow chandler of probable Flemish descent, and a member of the Worshipful Company of Butchers.
+His mother, Alice, had died by the time he was about ten.

+In Defoe's early childhood, he lived through several significant historical events: in 1665, seventy thousand were killed by the Great Plague of London, and the next year, the Great Fire of London left only Defoe's and two other houses standing in his neighbourhood.
 In 1667, when he was probably about seven, a Dutch fleet sailed up the Medway via the River Thames and attacked the town of Chatham in the raid on the Medway.
-His mother, Alice, had died by the time he was about ten.

 Education

 Defoe was educated at the Rev. James Fisher's boarding school in Pixham Lane in Dorking, Surrey.
 His parents were Presbyterian dissenters, and around the age of 14, he was sent to Charles Morton's dissenting academy at Newington Green, then a village just north of London, where he is believed to have attended the Dissenting church there.
 He lived on Church Street, Stoke Newington, at what is now nos.
 95–103.
-During this period, the English government persecuted those who chose to worship outside the Church of England.
+During this period, the English government persecuted those who chose to worship outside the established Church of England.